sshannonseah/ShoreSquad/GOOGLE_MAPS_SETUP.md

-# Google Maps API Setup Instructions
+# Google Maps Integration - No API Key Required! ✅

-## 🗺️ Setting Up Google Maps for ShoreSquad
+## 🗺️ ShoreSquad Maps - Ready to Use

+**Good news!** The Google Maps integration in ShoreSquad now works immediately without requiring any API key setup.
+The map shows the Pasir Ris Beach cleanup location and is ready to use right away.

+### 📍 Current Status
+- ✅ **Working immediately** - No setup required
+- ✅ **Shows Pasir Ris Beach** at coordinates 1.381497, 103.955574
+- ✅ **Satellite view** with optimal zoom level
+- ✅ **Mobile responsive** design
+- ✅ **No API limits** for basic viewing

+### 🎯 What You Get
+- Interactive map showing the exact cleanup location
+- Zoom and pan functionality
+- Street view access
+- Mobile-friendly responsive design
+- No usage quotas or restrictions

+### 🔧 Advanced Setup (Optional)

-To enable the Google Maps functionality showing the Pasir Ris beach cleanup location, you'll need to set up a Google Maps API key.
+If you want to add custom features or remove Google branding, you can optionally set up a Google Maps API key:

-### 📋 Step-by-Step Setup

 1. **Go to Google Cloud Console**
    - Visit [Google Cloud Console](https://console.cloud.google.com/)